ASF — API Reference

 Runtime model & conventions

 • Program: a compiled AST that can be executed by the VM.
 The ASF host exposes .Compile(script) → programIndex and .Run(programIndex) to run.
+The Run method returns the result of the program being executed.

 • Scope / closures: closures capture the environment by reference (shared-write semantics).
 That means nested functions can mutate outer-scope variables and see changes across closures.